jncraton/python-docs-zim/readme.md

 The scripts in this repository should generate a Kiwix ZIM file from the Python HTML docs for offline use.

-It should be available here:
+The output is available here:

 https://python-docs-zim.netlify.com/python-docs-3.7.zim